BIGJRA/BIGJRA.github.io/reborn.md

 - Past Sugiline Cave, hugging the right wall and going up, you'll find a *Max Elixir* near some dead trees.
 - Up and to the right of the previous Max Elixir, you can find a hidden *Star Piece* in a rock.
 - In the far northeast side of the desert, you can climb a sand dune to get onto a hill.
 Up and to the right you'll find a hidden *Synthetic Seed*.
-- Pretty much in the center of the desert you'll see a broken statue.
+- Pretty much in the center of the desert you'll see a section of vertical tracks.
+To the left of it, you'll see a broken statue.
 The main statue is too faded to read but the broken off gargoyle contains a hidden *Max Elixir*.

 Aside from all these items, each of the four maps has its own list of hidden items.
 These aren't even particularly worth searching for but for completeness I list them here.